Restaurants keep customer data on file

 Even restaurants without sit-down service can present a threat.
 Conroy says using debit cards to order delivery can be risky because cashiers tend to keep customer payment information on file.
 That may make future orders more convenient, but small businesses rarely take the steps necessary to safeguard payment information, she says.

 Overall, she says, regardless of whether you use your debit card at a small restaurant or a big-box store, the possibility of fraud is always there.
-She cites the example of Michaels Stores Inc., which two and a half years ago saw its customers' debit card information stolen by debit card terminals doctored by thieves.
+She cites the example of Michaels Stores Inc., which in 2011 saw its customers' debit card information stolen by debit card terminals doctored by thieves.

 "Even if you do exercise caution ... there are still the Michaels-type incidents that will happen," Conroy says.